singhankit1990/wireless-project/sounder/readme.md

 This project was made for the course ECE -GY - 6023 , Tandon School Of Engineeering ,NYU , 2022

-#Measuring the channel frequency and time
-response through simple channel sounding using software defined radio.
+%Measuring the channel frequency and time response through simple channel sounding using software defined radio.